givehchi/Coursera_Capstone/README.md

 # IBM-Applied-Data-Science-Capstone
-# IBM Capstone Project
+IBM Capstone Project
-# this notebook will be mainly used for the capstone project.
+This notebook will be mainly used for the capstone project.